 Once you arrive, you'll be greeted by some of our STYCs (Second and Third Year Contacts), as well as the College Team, in James Hall.
 As well as collecting your keys, you'll be given a welcome pack full of information.
-Whilst in the hall, you'll be able to pick up your Freshers' Week wristband and bag (if you've bought a ticket), and collect any merchandise you've pre-ordered, or buy some for cash.
+While in the hall, you'll be able to pick up your welcome pack, and collect any merchandise you've pre-ordered, or buy some for cash.
 If you have any questions or concerns, you'll be able to talk with a member of the College Team at this point.

 Upon arrival at James College Reception, you will be met by some of our student volunteers, who will show you to your room and inform you about all our welcome activities.

 You can collect your keys from James College Reception from Saturday 14 September.

 If you're a local and commuting student studying in a department on Campus West (other than HYMS or Health Sciences), you will be a member of James College.
 See our Local & Commuting Students page for more information.

 All new students are welcome to participate in Freshers' Week activities.

 STYCs (Second and Third Year Contacts) are our college welcome team.
 They are 300 current students who volunteer their time and energy to help you settle in - from carrying your bags to your room and showing you around campus to advice on the best places to eat and drink in the city.